 2.6) Resuspend cells thoroughly by pipetting with a Pasteur pipette.

-2.7) Add 3 drops of hypotonic solution ( KC warmed to 37°C); mix the cell suspension with a Pasteur pipette.
+2.7) Add 3 drops of hypotonic solution (0.075M KCl (Sigma) warmed to 37°C); mix the cell suspension with a Pasteur pipette.
 Add 0.5ml hypotonic solution and mix again with a Pasteur pipette.
 Bring volume of hypotonic solution to 5ml and mix once again.
 Incubate at 37°C for 20-45 minutes, depending on the cell type.

 2.8) Centrifuge at 400 xg for 10 minutes.
 Aspirate supernatant, leaving 0.5 ml of media plus the cell pellet.